Table of content:

-Scientific Journal (hereinafter referred to as ASEJ) has restrictions on the length of manuscripts, that should have length – from 0,5 to 1 publishing sheet (about 42000 characters), text should be concise and comprehensive and be written in English.
+Scientific Journal of Bielsko-Biala School of Finance and Law (hereinafter referred to as ASEJ) has restrictions on the length of manuscripts, that should be from 0,5 to 1 publishing sheet (1 publishing sheet has about 42000 characters), text should be concise and comprehensive and be written in English.
 Full experimental details must be provided so that the results can be reproduced.
 ASEJ requires that authors publish all experimental controls and make full datasets available where possible.

-Manuscripts submitted to ASEJ should neither been published before nor be under consideration for publication in other journals.
-The main paper types are as follows:
+Manuscripts submitted to ASEJ should neither be published previously nor be under consideration for publication in another journal.
+The main article types are as follows:

 Accepted File Formats